 REACH means Registration, Evaluation, Authorization, and Restriction of Chemicals.
 It affects many industries, not just chemical makers.
 Any business that imports, uses, or sells substances in the EU must know and follow these rules.
-The law has 141 articles, each with its own rules.
+The law has 141 articles, each with its own rules, and the upcoming Recast will introduce even more refined requirements.

 Key Takeaways